robotben/service-report/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+# Service Report
+This is a next.js project which provides a programmatically generated page to embed service report videos.